litestar-org/litestar/docs/usage/0-the-starlite-app/2-using-application-state.md

 from `starlette.datastructures.State`.
 It is accessible via [Starlite.state][starlite.app.Starlite] and it can be accessed via any application reference, such as:

-- `starlette.requests.HTTPConnection.app.state` (accessible inside middleware - see the example below).
+- `starlite.connection.ASGIConnection.app.state` (accessible inside middleware - see the example below).
+- [ASGIConnection.app][starlite.connection.ASGIConnection]
 - [Request.app][starlite.connection.Request]
 - [Websocket.app][starlite.connection.WebSocket]